Educational Pictures: Ambition and failure

-During its last year of production (1937-1938), Educational confined filming to New York.
-Hammons replaced Buster Keaton with Broadway comic Willie Howard, who appeared as the Hebrew Frenchman "Pierre Ginsbairge."
-Hammons also signed Bert Lahr for two-reelers, and continued the musical-comedy series with dancers Buster West and Tom Patricola.
-The remainder of the Educational series focused on youth: the comedy/dance team of Herman Timberg, Jr. and Pat Rooney, Jr., singers Niela Goodelle and Lee Sullivan, mild-mannered comic Charles Kemper, wisecracking comedian Harriet Hutchins, juvenile singing group The Cabin Kids, rubber-faced clown Imogene Coca, and up-and-coming dialect comedian Danny Kaye.

-Twentieth Century-Fox and its predecessor, Fox Film Corporation, had been distributing Educational product to theaters.
+Twentieth Century-Fox had been distributing Educational product to theaters.
 It has long been thought that Fox dropped its line of short comedies in 1938 and withdrew its financial support from Educational, but in fact it was the other way around: it was Earle Hammons who discontinued Educational's short-subject production, allowed his agreement with Fox to expire, and declined to renew it.
-Other studios approached Hammons with similar distribution deals for short subjects, but Hammons was anxious to enter the feature-film market.
-He joined forces with the financially troubled Grand National Pictures, in the hope of producing both full-length films and short subjects for that studio.
+Other studios approached Hammons with similar distribution deals for short subjects, but Hal Roach, Paramount, and Universal had already discontinued two-reel-comedy production with the advance of double features, and Hammons was anxious to follow Roach's example and enter the feature-film market.
+Hammons joined forces with the financially troubled Grand National Pictures, in the hope of producing both full-length films and short subjects for that studio.
+The merger called for Hammons to become the president of the company, with Grand National president Edward L. Alperson becoming "vice-chairman of the new board and general manager of distribution."
+Hammons then bought the assets of Grand National outright, for $550,000.

-Hammons had stockpiled enough shorts to keep Educational going through June 1938; these films were distributed by Fox.
-The last two Educational shorts appeared in January 1939, released through Grand National; these were newsreel satires with radio and screen comic F. Chase Taylor as "Col. Stoopnagle."
+Earle Hammons had stockpiled enough shorts to keep Educational going through June 1938; these films were distributed by Fox.
+The last two Educational shorts appeared in January 1939, released through Grand National; these were produced not by Hammons but by independent distributor Robert M. Savini.
+Col. Stoopnagle's Cavalcade of Stuff ("No. 1" and "No. 2") were one-reel newsreel satires written by and starring radio and screen comic F. Chase Taylor.

 Hammons spent most of 1938 and 1939 in negotiations to secure financing and reimburse creditors.
-He remained optimistic, announcing a new slate of 26 single-reel films and 18 two-reel comedies for 1939-40 under the Educational banner, but the drain on his finances forced both Grand National and Educational into bankruptcy.
+He remained optimistic, announcing a new slate of 26 one-reel films and 18 two-reel comedies for 1939-40 under the Educational banner, but the drain on his finances forced both Grand National and Educational into bankruptcy.

+Aftermath

 The film library was sold at auction in 1940.
-Most of the Educational sound shorts were obtained by Astor Pictures, which shrewdly timed its re-releases to cash in on certain performers' popularity.
-Astor compiled four feature-length comedies showcasing, in turn, Shirley Temple (Our Girl Shirley, 1942), Danny Kaye (The Birth of a Star, 1945), Bing Crosby (The Road to Hollywood, 1947), and Bob Hope and Milton Berle (It Pays to Be Funny, 1948).
+Most of the Educational sound shorts were obtained by Bob Savini of Astor Pictures, who shrewdly timed his re-releases to cash in on certain performers' popularity.
+Savini compiled four feature-length comedies showcasing, in turn, Shirley Temple (Our Girl Shirley, 1942), Danny Kaye (The Birth of a Star, 1945), Bing Crosby (The Road to Hollywood, 1947), and Bob Hope and Milton Berle (It Pays to Be Funny, 1948).

+Earle Hammons retained the title to Educational's corporate name, Educational Films Corporation of America.
+Ten years after the demise of Educational Pictures, Hammons tried to gain a foothold in the new field of commercial television, using the Educational brand name and "The Spice of the Program" slogan: "This corporation employs men who have the experience, integrity, and the know-how of producing films and live shows for the television industry."
+In 1952 Hammons and Astor's Bob Savini partnered to form Lion Television Corporation.
+Hammons remained president of Lion until his death in 1962.